Farm to Closet: SweetIndigo™

 Today, almost all our clothes are dyed with chemicals.
 Causing social and environmental issues that are hidden behind the colors we choose to wear.

-Synthetic dyes are responsible for 20% of industrial water pollution globally.
+Synthetic dyes are responsible for 20% of clean water pollution.
 In fact, 72 toxic chemicals in our water come solely from textile dyeing - of which 30 can never be removed.
 These chemicals keep reacting and forever changing in our rivers.